JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 {src="simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleDocumentationProvider.java" include-symbol="getQuickNavigateInfo"}

-Finally, <menupath>View | Quick Documentation</menupath> can also be called from a selected entry within the autocompletion popup.
+Finally, <ui-path>View | Quick Documentation</ui-path> can also be called from a selected entry within the autocompletion popup.
 In that case, language developers need to ensure that the correct PSI element for generating the documentation is provided.
 In the case of Simple Language, the lookup element is already a `SimpleProperty` and no additional work needs to be done.
 In other circumstances, you can override `getDocumentationElementForLookupItem() `and return the correct PSI element.

 ## Addendum: Choosing a Better Target Element

-To be able to call <menupath>View | Quick Documentation</menupath> for Simple properties in all places of a Java string literal, two steps are required:
+To be able to call <ui-path>View | Quick Documentation</ui-path> for Simple properties in all places of a Java string literal, two steps are required:

 1. The extension point needs to be changed from `lang.documentationProvider` to `documentationProvider` because only then the Simple DocumentationProvider is called for PSI elements with a different language.
 2. The `getCustomDocumentationElement()` method needs to be implemented to find the correct target PSI element for creating the documentation.

-Therefore, the current version of the code could be extended to check whether <menupath>View | Quick Documentation</menupath> was called from inside a Java string or a Simple file.
+Therefore, the current version of the code could be extended to check whether <ui-path>View | Quick Documentation</ui-path> was called from inside a Java string or a Simple file.
 It then uses PSI and `PsiReference` functionalities to determine the correct target element.
 This allows getting documentation for a Simple property no matter where it was called inside a Java string literal or a Simple property definition.